-Communications protocols are often called protocol stacks… they’re layers of different protocols… one layered on top of the other from lowest level (hardware/physical) to highest level (software application).
+Communications protocols are often called protocol stacks… they’re layers, or stacks, of different protocols… one layered on top of the other from lowest level (hardware/physical) to highest level (software application).

 This is where the OSI 7 Layer model comes in… it standardises how we think about the layers and allows us to talk about where each protocol and hardware/software sits in the layer stack.